 That being said, the first thing to notice about the P300-12 is its relatively compact size despite packing a pretty huge 12″ inch subwoofer and a built-in class D amplifier.

 So if you’re seeking big bass and wanting to save yourself the headaches of matching up a sub with a compatible amp and box while not sacrificing too much space (which hurts the bottom line), choosing this system will greatly benefit you in this regard.

-Rockford Fosgate has been in the industry for many years, and they’ve gained a well-rounded experience and strong technical knowledge in various areas of In-Car Entertainment including speakers,amps,subs and enclosures.
+Rockford Fosgate has been in the industry for many years.
+As a result, they’ve gained a well-rounded experience and strong technical knowledge in various areas of In-Car Entertainment, including speakers, amps, subs, and enclosures.

 They also specialize in marine and motorsport audio.
 Long story short, these guys do everything, and they do it very well.

 You’ll be amazed by the powerful impact this subwoofer adds to your favorite tunes, as it’s equipped with a significantly large subwoofer that can handle up to 300 watts RMS, as well as a powerful built-in amplifier.